charecktowa-zz/YAASS/README.md

-# JJJAD
+# YAJJJAD
-Arduino Security System based on the IoT
+Yet Another Arduino Security System based on the IoT.

-# What is JJJAD?
+# What is YAJJJAD?

-It is a Security System designed for the house arduino-based.
+It is an Arduino security system based on the Internet of the Things and uses a fingerprint sensor.